Skip to main content

 View information about completed Slurm jobs with sacct

 To view information about completed jobs, including job steps and resource usage, use the sacct command.
-Unlike squeue and scontrol, sacct displays data about jobs that are not currently running or in queue.
+Unlike squeue and scontrol, sacct displays data about jobs that aren’t currently running or in queue.
 The output of sacct displays job steps by default.
 For a comprehensive view of job steps for a given job, use the sacct command with the -j flag:

 sacct -j [JOB-ID]